TAPevents/Meteorstrap/TUTORIAL.md

 Scroll down a bit to the variables section, peruse the available options, navigate around, and search for `@grey-base`.
 Let's override this with `red`.
 As soon as you make the change, you should notice that all of the text is now red!
 Wow.
 Meteorstrap just re-compiled Bootstrap but with a red grey-base.

 Whenever you override a variable in the editor, an `override` is created for that particular variable, which is used during the compilation of LESS instead of the `default` variable.
-Each time you change a varaible the theme is recompiled, so as you tweak the variables in the editor, you'll notice the CSS automatically changes with in a few seconds.
+Each time you change a variable the theme is recompiled, so as you tweak the variables in the editor, you'll notice the CSS automatically changes with in a few seconds.

 Whenever you delete an override, the theme will fallback to the default variable.
 To delete an override simple remove the text from that variable input box.